How far in advance should I book?

 Our nightly rates are all-inclusive and, unless otherwise noted, are priced per couple.
 Rates include:

-• Naturalist-led excursions offered twice daily as well as the use of the island’s recreational equipment like bicycles, fishing tackle, and kayaks.
+Naturalist-led excursions offered twice daily, as well as use of the island's recreational equipment such as bicycles, fishing tackle, and kayaks.

 What is the dining like?